mariateresadrp99/Retro-Spect-Evaluating-Historical-Representations-in-Diffusion-Models/README.md

 # LLM Anachronism Detection
 python llm_anachronism_proposal.py \
-  --input_txt data/19th_century_prompts.txt \ <-- This is an example of how the input txt file with prompts should look like --output_json data/19th_century.json <-- <-- An example output of potential anachronisms is provided
+  --input_txt data/19th_century_prompts.txt \ <-- This is an example of how the input txt file with prompts should look like --output_json data/19th_century.json <-- <-- An example output of potential anachronisms is provided in anachronism_detection/19th_century.json

 # VLM Anachronism Detection
 python detect_anachronisms.py \